mattmawhinney/Bike-Share-Data-Best-Practices/README.md

 CitiBike NYC / Bike Share Data Best Practices
 =====================

-This repository is designed to research CitiBike NYC / Bike Share data best practices and combile it into a clear ask for more data.
+This repository is designed to research CitiBike NYC / Bike Share data best practices and compile it into a clear ask for more data.
 This work is being documented in this repo's wiki.

 In the wiki < https://github.com/BetaNYC/Bike-Share-Data-Best-Practices/wiki >, you will find links to other bike share open data systems, outlines of the data they provide, tools and apps, and examples of "open data" bike share laws.